Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 using the (demeaned) fitted values of $\widehat{TaxBaseCapita}$ from this stage.
-(Note that the low $R^2$ of $0.0114$ is irrelevant&#x2014;we are concerned, first and foremost, with the strength of the correlation between the instrument and the endogenous variable, not the overall fit of the model.)
+(Note that the low $R^2$ of $0.0114$ is irrelevant&#x2014;we are concerned, first and foremost, with the strength of the correlation between the instrument and the endogenous variable, not with the overall fit of the model.)

 ### Stage 2